bermejo4/Secure_IoT_Medical_Infrastructure/README.md

 from scipy.misc import electrocardiogram
 ```

 The data is also encrypted with the AES 128-bit key using the CBC mode.
 But the library used is different.
-In the Pico, maes is employed but here, in the pseudo pico, the Cryptodome library is used.
+In the Pico, Maes is employed but here, in the pseudo pico, the Cryptodome library is used.
 ```
 from Crypto.Cipher import AES
 ```